Perfect Bound Book Setup

 Bleed

 It is important to account for bleed.
 You should allow 3mm for Content.pdf.
-For Cover.pdf, if you are printing soft cover books, allow 5mm bleed, for hard cover books allow 15mm bleed.
+For Cover.pdf, allow 5mm bleed for softcover books and 15mm bleed for hardcover books.

-Note: Cover artwork for both soft and hard cover books have special setup requirements to allow for the spine etc. Please review cover design requirements – or even easier, have our team set up your cover for you – it can be a bit tricky if you don’t do it everyday.
+Note: Cover artwork for both softcover and hardcover books has special setup requirements to accommodate the spine, etc. Please review cover design requirements or, even easier, have our team set up your cover for you.
+This can be tricky if you don’t do it everyday.

-TIP: If you are using InDesign, you can set Bleed under File/Document Setup (you may need to press the “More Options” button.
-If you need more specific instructions on setting up bleed you may like to try the InDesign Secrets.com tutorial on Adding Bleeds to a Document
+Tip: If you are using InDesign, you can set Bleed under File/Document Setup (you may need to press the “More Options” button).
+You can find more specific instructions on setting up bleed in the InDesign Secrets.com tutorial on Adding Bleeds to a Document

 Margins

-Same Day Printing advises you to use a 12mm margin on the outer edges (bottom, top, and outside edge) of your page.
-An 18mm margin should be used on the inside/ binding edge of the page.
+Same Day Printing recommends using a 12mm margin on the outer edges (bottom, top, and outside edge) of your page.
+An 18mm margin should be used on the inside/binding edge of the page.

 It is important to note that every book is different, and your needs may vary from these general recommendations.
-As a rule of thumb if you are not sure, you should print a single book and see how it looks.
+As a rule of thumb, if you are not sure, consider printing a single book to see how it looks.
 This gives you an opportunity to get feedback from others.
-Alternatively, our qualified Creative Team also provide a review service – we can review your artwork and let you know of any core areas of concern with regard to margins, bleeds or other elements you would like some outside advice on – speak with us for a quote.
+Alternatively, our qualified Creative Team also provide a review service – we can review your artwork and let you know of any core areas of concern with regard to margins, bleeds, or other elements you would like some outside advice on – speak with us for a quote.

 Page Count